-The intended benefit of chapter 42 is to describe the Emergency Solutions Grant program.
+Pursuant to Executive Order 10, the Authority proposes to rescind Chapter 42 and adopt a new chapter in lieu thereof.
+The chapter describes the policies and procedures applicable to the Emergency Solutions Grant Program (program).
 The program is intended to assist homeless individuals and families to regain stability in permanent housing by supporting the costs of operations of homeless and domestic violence shelters, essential services for the homeless, and evaluation and reporting of services for the homeless.